Can you tell my technician what parts to use?

-No, I don’t tell other repairers what parts to use when I’ve not been engaged to repair a piece of equipment.
+No, I don’t tell other repairers what to do or what parts to use when I’ve not been engaged to repair a piece of equipment.

 If you answered e) all of the above, you are correct!

-In all seriousness, I’ve lost track of how many times people have told me ‘their technician’ asked them to contact me, only to do a quick search and discover that these people are technicians or hi-fi store owners trying to make a quick buck with my help, and with me getting nothing, of course!
+In all seriousness, I’ve lost track of how many times people have told me ‘their technician’ asked them to contact me, only to discover that these enquirers are technicians or hi-fi store owners trying to make a quick buck with my help.

-Helping people like this is not high on my list of priorities and, whilst one can never be sure who is who, a lot of people try to take advantage.
-Not offering remote technical assistance broadly covers most of those possibilities.
+Whilst one can never be sure who is who, not offering remote technical assistance broadly covers most possibilities.

 Discover more from LiQUiD AUDiO